approvals/ApprovalTests.Net.Json/README.md

 ## Usage

-Assuming you have previously verified using this this.
+Assuming you have previously verified and approved using this.

 ```
 var person = new Person